The International Certification Process

 Companies are required to notify the POFCAP Team when the ingredients in any Certified product changes and will be required to submit new ingredient lists for review.

-The International Palm Oil Free Certification Accreditation Programme (POFCAP) assesses and CERTIFIES products not RECOMMENDS them.
+The International Palm Oil Free Certification Accreditation Programme (POFCAP) assesses and CERTIFIES products then announces them.
 POFCAP publishes all certified products on their website & across social media to make consumers aware which products have been Certified.

 POFCAP does not permit companies to use language which implies that POFCAP recommends a specific product.
 Acceptable wording is as follows, “Certified Palm Oil Free by POFCAP” or "Palm Oil Free Certified (POFC) by POFCAP”